ProPhoto Magazine - In This Issue Of ProPhoto MagazineBy ProPhoto Magazine | Monday, 09 December 2013 00:00

-Making news in this issue is Olympus’s exciting new OM-D flagship, Panasonic’s retro-styled GX7, a new version of Sony’s delicious RX1, Wacom’s mobile Companion-series tablets and much more.
+Heading the news in this issue is Nikon’s new pro D-SLR flagship, Fujifilm’s exciting new X-T1 (also previewed in this issue), a new addition to Olympus’s OM-D line-up and much more.
 As always, we publish a calendar of the important imaging events happening locally and overseas over the coming months.
 For the latest news from the

 A keen amateur photographer since the age of eight, Bob Weeks had no intentions of becoming a professional, but then a disaster occurred and everything changed.
 Interview by Bruce Usher.